 This salad is a dead ringer for one of my favorite Kansas City salads, the winter farro salad at French Market.
 It’s a cozy place with grab-and-go salads, amazing pastries and crêpes.
 The woman behind the counter typically has a lovely French accent.
 We often stop there on our way out of town for healthy road snacks.

 I’ve become quite enamored with their farro salad.
-Since it’s labeled “winter,” I thought I’d better come up with a homemade version before it was too late.
+Since it’s labeled “winter,” I thought I’d better come up with a homemade version before it’s too late.
 Here it is!

 This salad would be a wonderful hearty vegetarian option on your Easter table.
 It also packs great for work lunches and spring picnics.
 Beware, it’s hard to stop eating it once you start.